thomastenger/LoRaWAN/README.md

 **Note:** It is recommended to use the [gRPC](https://www.chirpstack.io/docs/chirpstack/api/grpc.html) interface over the [REST](https://www.chirpstack.io/docs/chirpstack/api/rest.html) interface.

-## Manual Web UI Configuration
+## ChirpStack Manual Web UI Configuration

-After launching the ChirpStack stack with `docker-compose up`, follow the steps below to configure the API, device profiles, gateways, and applications through the ChirpStack web interface at [http://localhost:8080](http://localhost:8080).
+After launching the ChirpStack stack with `sudo docker-compose up`, follow the steps below to configure the API, device profiles, gateways, and applications through the ChirpStack web interface at [http://localhost:8080](http://localhost:8080).

 ### 1. Generate an API Key
 ##